-The little port town of Otaru had its heyday as one of Japan's chief financial centers during the Meiji and Taisho eras (1868-1926) and was called the Wall Street of the North.
+The little port town of Otaru had its heyday as one of Japan's chief trade, financial and business centers during the Meiji and Taisho eras (1868-1926).
 Although no longer a financial powerhouse, it has evolved into a city with a lot of old-world charm.

 Artisans create beautiful handcrafted glass and musical boxes here, the scenery inspires romance, and the ocean produces great seafood.
 There are also onsen in the area and sporting possibilities in all seasons.

 Otaru is easiest to reach via train or bus from Sapporo Station and New Chitose Airport.

 From Chitose Airport, Otaru is a little over an hour away on the JR Chitose-Hakodate Line rapid train.
 From Sapporo Station , it's a 30 to 35-minute rapid train ride to Otaru.
 The bus from Sapporo takes about an hour and 10 minutes, and about two hours from New Chitose Airport.